Lower bounds for the simplexity of the n-cube: Triangulation of prismoids

 \section{Triangulation of prismoids}

-Let all the vertices of an $n$-dimensional polytope $P \in \mathbb{R}^n$ lie in two parallel $(n-1)$-dimensional hyperplanes, i.e. $P$ is an $n$-dimensional prismoid.
-Without loss of generality we can consider hyperplanes $x_1=0$ and $x_1=1$ (no following statements depend on the distance between hyperplanes).
-Assume also that we have a dissection $\Delta$ of a polytope $P$ into $n$-dimensional simplices.
-All the vertices of simplices are vertices of the polytope.
+Let all the vertices of an $n$-dimensional polytope $P$ in $\mathbb{R}^n$ lie on two parallel $(n-1)$-dimensional hyperplanes, i.e. $P$ is an $n$-dimensional prismoid.
+Without loss of generality we can consider hyperplanes $x_1=0$ and $x_1=1$ (none of the following statements depend on the distance between hyperplanes).
+Assume also that we have a dissection $\Delta$ of the polytope $P$ into $n$-dimensional simplices.
+All the vertices of the simplices are vertices of the polytope.